 For millions of children, summer is the hungriest time of year.
 During the school year, we can reach children with programs like breakfast, lunch and afterschool meals.
 But during the summer, when schools are closed, those meals disappear.

-The answer is free summer lunch programs, run by local schools or community groups and open to any kid or teenager who needs a healthy meal.
+The answer is free summer lunch programs, run by local schools or community groups and open to any kid or teenager who needs a healthy summer meal.

 No Kid Hungry helps community leaders get the resources they need to run these critical programs.
 We also help families find local meals sites, with our Meals Finder Map and our free summer meals texting service (simply text “FOOD” or “COMIDA” to 304-304 to find free meals in your neighborhood).